 -

-Ahab and Jehoshaphat of Judah battled against him to recapture Ramoth-Gilead; Ahab was killed (1 Kgs.
+Ahab and Jehoshaphat battled against him to recapture Ramoth-Gilead; Ahab was killed (1 Kgs.
 22)

 -